Alcohol-Free Wine Alternatives: Why Wine Proxies Work Better

 Why dealcoholising wine is so much harder than beer

 Beer typically sits at 4-6% ABV.
 Wine starts at 12-15%.
-That's a massive amount of liquid to remove, and it doesn't come out cleanly.
-There are two main methods, and both have problems.
+That's a much larger amount of alcohol to remove, and the process drags too much else out with it.

 The structural void left by removing that much alcohol is simply too large to paper over